Textualize/textualize-see/README.md

 ### Priority

-You can also add a `priority` key, which should be an integer.
+You can optionally add a `priority` integer value, associated with a pattern.
 If not provided, `priority` will default to 1.

 If more than one pattern matches the path, then the action with the highest priority will be used.